Lutando/docs-oxd/sources/plugin/sugarcrm/index.md

 To generate your `client_id` and `client_secret` use the redirect uri: `https://{site-base-url}/index.php?option=oxdOpenId`.

 > If you are using a Gluu server as your OpenID Provider, you can make sure everything is configured properly by logging into to your Gluu Server, navigate to the OpenID Connect > Clients page.
 Search for your `oxd id`.

+#### Role based enrollment

+Navigate to your Gluu Server admin GUI.
+Click the `Users` tab in the left hand navigation menu.
+Select `Manage People`.
+Find the person(s) who should have access.
+Click their user entry.
+Add the `User Permission` attribute to the person and specify the same value as in the module.
+For instance, if in the module you have limit enrollment to user(s) with role = `sugarcrm`, then you should also have `User Permission` = `sugarecrm` in the user entry.
+Update the user record, and now they are ready for enrollment at your SugarCRM site.

 ### OpenID Connect Configuration